AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/script-structure.md

 #### Additional R tips

 - You can add more structure to your script using [sectioning comments](https://r4ds.hadley.nz/workflow-style#sectioning-comments), which help you navigate the code in RStudio much like section headers in a notebook.
+- Please use [docstrings](https://www.geeksforgeeks.org/python-docstrings/) when adding documentation to any custom functions you write.

 ### Considerations for Python scripts